OpenReqEU/similarity-detection/README.md

 Steps to configure the service:

     1. Download and install 8 JDK and last Maven version.

+    2. Run the service (Follow the steps explained in the next section)

+    3. Create the default database file calling the method ClearDatabase exposed in the API i.e. curl -X DELETE 'http://localhost:9404/upc/similarity-detection/ClearDatabase'

 Steps to run the service:

-    1.Open a terminal and copy-paste "sh run_similarity_detection.sh".
+    1. Open a terminal and copy-paste "sh run_similarity_detection.sh".
 Wait for an exit like this: u.s.s.SimilaritydetectionapiApplication : Started SimilaritydetectionapiApplication

-    2.Open a terminal and copy-paste "sh run_comparer.sh".
+    2. Open a terminal and copy-paste "sh run_comparer.sh".
 Wait for an exit like this: u.s.comparerapi.ComparerApplication : Started ComparerapiApplication

-    3.(only if you wanna use the auxiliary client) Open a terminal and copy-paste "sh run_restservice.sh".
+    3. (only if you wanna use the auxiliary client) Open a terminal and copy-paste "sh run_restservice.sh".
 Wait for an exit like this: u.s.restserviceapi.RestServiceApplication : Started RestServiceApplication

-    4.Go to http://localhost:9404/swagger-ui.html#/ to see the swagger generated.
+    4. Go to http://localhost:9404/swagger-ui.html#/ to see the swagger generated.
 You can use the component through the swagger or through http connections to the endpoints indicated in the swagger documentation.

 ### How to use it